Welcome to Missing Abroad

 “Over 6.6 billion people, across 57,268,900 square miles, speaking 6500 different languages...
 Where do you start looking?”

-Since the disappearance of Lucie Blackman in Japan in 2000, The Lucie Blackman Trust has assisted many other families of missing relatives and has now established Missing Abroad to provide the unique expertise, practical help, advice and support gained by Lucie’s family.
+Since the disappearance of Lucie Blackman in Japan in 2000, The Lucie Blackman Trust has assisted many other families of missing relatives and established Missing Abroad to provide the unique expertise, practical help, advice and support needed by families at the most traumatic times.

-Missing Abroad's invaluable services have allowed it to expand dramatically in the last couple of years, and is able to support families who find themselves in a number of horrific situations.
-Alongside its continual work with families of a Missing Person, Missing Abroad assists in Homicide Overseas, Accidental Death Overseas, Abduction and Hostage cases, and offers advice and support for a huge variety of crises that befall British Citizens whilst travelling overseas.
-Support is available to attend court proceedings, rescue a family member who urgently needs bringing back to the UK and much more.
+Missing Abroad's invaluable services have allowed it expand dramatically since 2010, and it is able to support families who find themselves in a number of horrific situations.
+Missing Abroad also assists in Homicide, Accidental Death, Abduction and Hostage cases, and offers advice and support for a huge variety of crises that befall British Citizens whilst travelling overseas.

 The close links and partnerships Missing Abroad has with governments, police and other authorities both in the UK and worldwide allows it to deliver a fast responsive service - support when it is needed most.

 Missing Abroad is operated by The Lucie Blackman Trust - Registered as a charity in England and Wales no. 1118143 and in Scotland no. SC044294